mirko1075/erasys-tech-challenge/README.md

 I used bootstrap for card and grid

-I used a lot of instil
+I used a lot of inline styles, beacuse I'm used to that in react native now and it was easier for me.

 ### `Application `